holochain/docs-pages/src/install.md

 ## Install Holochain Tools

-Now that you have installed Nix, you can run a development shell that contains all the prerequisites, including the correct Rust version and the Holochain tools.
-This shell won’t interfere with your current Rust installation.
+Now that you have installed Nix, you can run a development shell that contains all the prerequisites, including the correct Rust and Node.js versions and the Holochain tools.
+This shell won’t interfere with your current system configuration.
 Run this command:

 \#S:MODE=enter
 ```bash